Epernay or Reims: 6 Factors to Help You Decide

 Leclerc Briant Champagne tasting in Epernay, France

-Epernay is home to the smaller Champagne houses like Leclerc Briant and Henri Giraud that are more concentrated together.
+Epernay is known for its smaller, boutique Champagne houses like Leclerc Briant and Henri Giraud, which are conveniently clustered closer together.

-We actually stayed on this famous street at the incredible boutique hotel, Le25Bis by Leclerc Briant Champagne House.
-That meant Champagne breakfasts every morning from one of the most prestigious Champagne producers!
-Oh, yeah!
-My kind of vacation.
+We actually stayed right on Avenue de Champagne at the incredible boutique hotel, Le25Bis by Leclerc Briant Champagne House.

 VERDICT: Tie.
 Both Reims and Epernay offer fantastic Champagne tours, just depends on what kind of experience you are seeking.